wkumari/draft-wkumari-dnsop-alt-tld/README.md

       pseudo-TLD namespace and end up hitting the DNS root nameservers.

    o  Collisions: If the pseudo-TLD is eventually delegated from the
-      root zone the behavior may be non-deterministic.
+      root zone, the lookup behavior will change in a non-deterministic fashion.

    o  Lack of success for the user's original goal.

-   An alternate name resolution system might be specifically designed to provide confidentiality of the looked up name, and to provide a distributed and censorship resistant namespace.
-This goal would necessarily be defeated if the queries leak into the DNS, because the attempt to look up the name would be visible at least to the operators of root name servers.
+   An alternate name resolution system might be specifically designed to provide confidentiality of the looked up name, and to provide a distributed and censorship-resistant namespace.
+This goal would necessarily be defeated if the queries leak into the DNS, because the attempt to look up the name would be visible at least to the operators of root name servers and to any entity viewing the DNS lookups going to the root nameservers.

 3. The ALT namespace